Information about Divalproex

 How divalproex works

-Divalproex controls seizures or fits by suppressing the abnormal and excessive activity of the nerve cells in the brain.
+Divalproex is an antiepileptic medication.
+It controls seizures or fits by decreasing the abnormal and excessive activity of the nerve cells in the brain.

 Common side effects of divalproex

 Loss of appetite, Nausea, Vomiting, Sleepiness, Hair loss, Weight gain, Liver function abnormal, Tremor

 - ₹40 to ₹152Sun Pharmaceutical Industries Ltd6 variant(s)

 - ₹37 to ₹142Sun Pharmaceutical Industries Ltd5 variant(s)

 - ₹49 to ₹119La Renon Healthcare Pvt Ltd4 variant(s)